Piercing the corporate veil: United States

 However, the theories failed to articulate a real-world approach which courts could directly apply to their cases.
 Thus, courts struggle with the proof of each prong and rather analyze all given factors.
 This is known as "totality of circumstances".

-There is also the matter of what jurisdiction the corporation is incorporated in if the corporation is authorized to do business in more than one state.
-All corporations have one specific state (their "home" state) to which they are incorporated as a "domestic" corporation, and if they operate in other states, they would apply for authority to do business in those other states as a "foreign" corporation.
-In determining whether or not the corporate veil may be pierced, the courts are required to use the laws of the corporation's home state.
-This issue can be significant; for example, California law is more liberal in allowing a corporate veil to be pierced, while the laws of neighboring Nevada make doing so more difficult.
-Thus, the owner(s) of a corporation operating in California would be subject to different potential for the corporation's veil to be pierced if the corporation was to be sued, depending on whether the corporation was a California domestic corporation or was a Nevada foreign corporation operating in California.

 Generally, the plaintiff has to prove that the incorporation was merely a formality and that the corporation neglected corporate formalities and protocols, such as voting to approve major corporate actions in the context of a duly authorized corporate meeting.
 This is quite often the case when a corporation facing legal liability transfers its assets and business to another corporation with the same management and shareholders.
 It also happens with single person corporations that are managed in a haphazard manner.
 As such, the veil can be pierced in both civil cases and where regulatory proceedings are taken against a shell corporation.

 Factors for courts to consider

 Factors that a court may consider when determining whether or not to pierce the corporate veil include the following: